 - walking shoes

 - loose fitting clothing/walking shorts

 - toothbrush and toothpaste

 - dentures, eyeglasses, hearing aids, if used

 - hairbrush

 - electric razor

+- your two-wheeled walker

-- KDH will provide you with a walker and cryocuff during your hospital stay
+- KDH will provide you with a cryocuff for icing your knee during your hospital stay.
+If you have an alternate icing device/machine, you should bring it with you.